flutter/website/src/cookbook/gestures/handling-taps.md

 ---
-layout: page
-title: "Handling Taps"
+title: Handling Taps
-permalink: /cookbook/gestures/handling-taps/
 ---

 We not only want to display information to our users, we want our users to interact with our apps!
 So how do we respond to fundamental actions such as tapping and dragging?
 We'll use the [`GestureDetector`](https://docs.flutter.io/flutter/widgets/GestureDetector-class.html) Widget!

 Say we want to make a custom button that shows a snackbar when tapped.
 How would